networked-systems-iith/SecFRR/README.md

 This work is supported by the National Security Council Secretariat (NSCS), India, and the Prime Minister's Research Fellowship (PMRF) program, India.

 ## Citation
-If you find our work useful in your research, please consider citing our paper.
+If you find our work useful in your research, please feel free to cite our paper.

 Additionally, you may find our following work relevant: